-- Then, place your left knee backward till the front part of your foot and the knee touch the floor.
+- Then, place your left knee backward till the front part of your foot and the knee touches the floor.
 During this, slowly move your right leg forward and it touches the ground.

 - Discharge the stance by moving your body weight on hands.
 Press your hands on the floor immovably, and but both your feet back to the initial stage.

-- Repeat the same process with your left leg in forward direction and right leg in backward direction.
+- Repeat the same process with your left leg in the forward direction and right leg in a backward direction.

 Hanumanasana Beginner’s Tips